 Even in scenarios, where the Target RAN Codec is TLCI-compatible to the IMS Selected Codec, the speech break during eSRVCC may be longer than necessary due to high Codec Modes on the IMS side, which the CS-Side cannot handle.

-Examples are eSRVCC from AMR (0,2,4,7) to HR_ AMR (0,2,4); or eSRVCC from AMR-WB () to UMTS_AMR-WB (0,1,2); or eSRVCC from EVS (br=5.9-64; bw=nb-fb) to EVS (br=5.9-24.4; bw=nb-fb) or eSRVCC from EVS (br=9.6-24.4;bw=swb) to EVS(br=9.6-13.2;bw=swb).
+Examples are eSRVCC from AMR (0,2,4,7) to HR_ AMR (0,2,4); or eSRVCC from AMR-WB () to UMTS_AMR-WB (0,1,2); or eSRVCC from EVS (br=5.9-64; bw=nb-fb) to UMTS_EVS (Set 2) or eSRVCC from EVS (br=9.6-24.4;bw=swb) to UMTS_EVS (Set 3).

 Although all these Codec pairs are TLCI-compatible, the CS-side receives for a short while (round trip time) too high Codec Modes, until the Maximum Mode Control with CMR has brought the Codec Modes used in the remote end into the common Configuration.
 During this time, the CS-side mutes the loudspeaker during active speech segments, while the IMS-side does not perceive a problem.
 Even worse, the CS-side handles received SID frames as usual and generates Comfort Noise in speech pauses, while muting occurs in active speech parts.UEs, which do not follow the Codec Mode Requests, or not fast enough, intensify this problem.